 The 10 Best Ball Retrievers

 This wiki has been updated 35 times since it was first published in June of 2015.
 Good golf balls are very expensive, and the cost can really add up if yours are prone to landing in water hazards and thick rough.
 But with one of these handy retrievers, you can minimize your losses.
 They'll pick up balls easily from lakes, under bushes, and in mud, and can even save you from having to bend over at the end of each hole, which will come as a relief to back pain sufferers.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes